Dukecitysolutions/sentora-php7-upgrade/README.md

 CentOS 6 & 7

-Ubuntu 16.04 - Upgraded from 14.04 Proir to running upgrade script. - Details coming soon.
+Ubuntu 16.04 - Upgraded from 14.04 Proir to running upgrade script. - Details Below.

 ## How to use Sentora php7 upgrade script.